vcr/vcr/README.md

   * [Faraday](https://github.com/technoweenie/faraday)
   * And of course any library built on Net::HTTP, such as [Mechanize](http://github.com/tenderlove/mechanize), [HTTParty](http://github.com/jnunemaker/httparty) or [Rest Client](http://github.com/archiloque/rest-client).
-* Request matching is configurable based on HTTP method, URI, host, path, body and headers.
+* Request matching is configurable based on HTTP method, URI, host, path, body and headers, or you can easily implement a custom request matcher to handle any need.
 * The same request can receive different responses in different tests--just use different cassettes.
-* The recorded requests and responses are stored on disk as YAML and can easily be inspected and edited.
+* The recorded requests and responses are stored on disk in a serialization format of your choice (currently YAML and JSON are built in, and you can easily implement your own custom serializer) and can easily be inspected and edited.
 * Dynamic responses are supported using ERB.
 * Automatically re-records cassettes on a configurable regular interval to keep them fresh and current.
 * Disables all HTTP requests that you don't explicitly allow.
 * Simple cucumber integration is provided using tags.
-* Includes convenient RSpec macro.
+* Includes convenient RSpec macro and integration with RSpec 2 metadata.
 * Known to work well with many popular ruby libraries including RSpec 1 & 2, Cucumber, Test::Unit, Capybara, Mechanize, Rest-Client and HTTParty.
-* Extensively tested on 7 different ruby interpretters.
 * Includes Rack and Faraday middleware.

 ## Usage